-As a child I wondered our 200 plus forest with a selection of Golden Nature Guides tucked under my arm.
-Flowers; trees; amphibians and reptiles; rocks and minerals; these books were my teacher.
-The wild my classroom.
-I might craft my lunch from a lush growth of miners lettuce and the tart berries of the Oregon grape (not a grape, by the way) and make tea from the fragrant, trailing herb named by the name the Spanish colonizers herba bueana.
-In short, was enthralled with the wild.
+As a child I wondered our 220 acre forest in Southern Oregon with a selection of Golden Nature Guides tucked under my arm and a sketch book under the other.
+Flowers; trees; amphibians and reptiles; rocks and minerals; these books were my teachers, the wild my classroom.
+I might forage my lunch from a lush growth of miners lettuce and the tart berries of the Oregon grape (not a grape, by the way) and make tea from the fragrant, trailing herb named by the name the Spanish colonizers herba bueana.

 I started a “newspaper” when I was in grade school: The Springbrook Spectator, named after our farm.
-Of course, I wrote all of the articles, the puzzle, the riddle of the week, and did the illustrations.
-I hand copied a few editions, then passed them out to the people that worked on our farm.
-I’m still a dork today.
+Of course, I dorkily wrote all of the articles, the puzzle, the riddle of the week, and did the illustrations.
+I hand copied a few editions, then passed them out to the people that worked on our farm, who, for the most part, kindly indulged my dorkiness.

 My first name is a Greek surname.
 My paternal grandfather emigrated in 1913.
 It was my parents last name until the 1950’s when they changed it to Stevenson (for nefarious reasons that I’ll be diving into for a future novel).
 I changed it to my first name in the late 1980’s.
 How to say it?
 I suggest gee-on-a-klees.
 Call me she/her/ or Mx Caldwell if you must, but Gianaclis is preferred; it’s enough, don’t you think?